AJ-Wuu/Projects/Machine Learning/README.md

 # AI, Machine Learning & Deep Learning
 ## AI
 1. makes computers intelligent in order to mimic the cognitive functions of humans
-2. is a general field with a broad scope including: Computer Vision, Language Processing, Creativity, and Summarization.
+2. is a general field with a broad scope including: Computer Vision, Language Processing, Creativity, and Summarization
 ## Machine Learning
 1. the branch of AI that covers the statistical part of artificial intelligence
 2. teaches the computer to solve problems by looking at hundreds or thousands of examples, learning from them, and then using that experience to solve the same problem in new situations